You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Table of Contents

 Most people with ADHD know exactly what it feels like when their brain just won’t switch off at night.
 If you’ve found yourself wide awake at 2 a.m., replaying the day or endlessly scrolling, you’re not alone.
+Many describe this as a hyperactive or overactive brain at night, where thoughts keep going even when the body feels tired.
 Sleep problems are a daily challenge for many leading to groggy mornings, fading focus, and real frustration.

-According to the University of Southampton study on ADHD and insomnia, around one in four adults with ADHD report chronic insomnia or significant sleep disturbance, highlighting a much higher rate than in the general population.
+According to the University of Southampton study on ADHD and insomnia, around one in four adults with ADHD report chronic insomnia or ongoing sleep disturbance, highlighting a much higher rate than in the general population.
+This helps explain why so many people with ADHD struggle to sleep, especially in adulthood.

-In short, insomnia in ADHD is caused by delayed sleep cycles, dopamine imbalance, and overstimulation.
-This article covers causes, effects, and practical fixes.
+In short, ADHD and insomnia are closely linked.
+Sleep difficulties in ADHD are commonly caused by delayed sleep cycles, dopamine imbalance, stress, and overstimulation.

 Next, let’s look at how ADHD affects the body’s sleep-wake system.